jesuino/alphabetfx/README.md

 ## Customizing

 The following system properties should allow users to customize the app:
+    private static final String NO_REPEAT_PROP = "noRepeat";
+    private static final String AUTO_PLAY_PROP = "autoPlay";
+    private static final String BG_COLOR_PROP = "bgColor";
+    private static final String DECORATED_PROP = "decorated";

-* collections: the images that will be displayed.
+* `collections`: the images that will be displayed.
 Supported values are: `pokemons`,`br_presidents`, `us_presidents` - default is pokemons;
-* auto: when true the app will play automatically - when false users need to click to advanced - default is true;
+* `autoPlay`: when true the app will play automatically - when false users need to click to advanced - default is true;
-* decorated: when false the stage will not show the bar - default is false;
+* `decorated`: when false the stage will not show the bar - default is false;
+* `bgColor`: The app background color using Web format;
+* `noRepeat`: When true the images won't be repeated and eventually the system will end showing images;

 ## Extending